a2z-ice/spring-cloud-with-kubernetes/python-amqp/README.md

 # User previlage

 ```
-in your case, you would want to set permissions like this:

 vhost: mainvhost
 user: foo
 configure: ""        <=== empty
 write: "^ex-foo.*"
 read: "^Q-foo.*"

-this will grant permissions for the foo user to write to any exchange that starts with ex-foo and to read from any queue that start with Q-foo
+this will grant permissions for the foo user to write to any exchange that starts with ex-foo
+and to read from any queue that start with Q-foo
 and by configure empty means the user is not able to create any queue or exchange programmatically
 ```